-Microsoft SQL Server is our preferrred system to deliver scaleable multi-user database solutions both hosted on-premises and in the cloud.
+Microsoft SQL Server is Create IT's preferrred system to deliver scaleable multi-user database solutions both hosted on-premises and in the cloud.
 We can develop both desktop based SQL Databases using Microsoft Access as a front-end to provide full integration with Microsoft Office, or web based access.

-For cloud based data, we use SQL Azure to enable access anywhere.
+For cloud based data, we use SQL Azure Database to enable access anywhere.

 Although Microsoft SQL Server is a very robust database system that can easily scale from small relatively low cost applications up to massive enterprise systems, it can sometimes be overkill. mySQL has a smaller feature set, but it is still substantially more capable than Microsoft Access, and it is extremely popular as a web database platform, powering everything from Wordpress to Magento, and can easily be used to create custom database solutions.

 For cloud based databases we use mySQL for smaller projects or SQL Azure or Postgresql for more complex projects that demand greater scaleability.

 We have a considerable amount of experience integrating offline databases with web applications and developing data enabled web applications.

 Generally, we charge on a per hour basis, but we will also negotiate a per project rate.

 Where the development costs of a project would be prohibitive, but the capabilities of the database application would have multiple uses, we are able develop on a licencing basis.
 In this case, all rights to the application remain with Create IT, and the end user is licenced to use, but not copy, their version of the software.

 - Tracking database for suspicious events with respect to fisheries infringement.
 Tracks location, events, and the outcome of any prosecution.